drwpow/pow.rs/src/pages/blog/bazel-is-incompatible-with-javascript.md

   ],
 )

-# 3. You’ll need to actually tell Bazel you want it to write _something_ to disk
+# 3. You’ll need to actually tell Bazel you want it to write SOMETHING to disk
 copy_to_directory(
   name = "dist",
   srcs = [":ts"],